Interview with key figures

 Professor John Blandy

-Professor Blandy was born in India; he trained in Oxford, at The London Hospital and at St Peter’s Hospital.
+John Blandy was born in India.
+He trained in Oxford, at The London Hospital and at St Peter’s Hospital London.
 He was one of the most influential forces in the popularisation of TURP in the UK.

 The full interview with John Blandy was published in the British Journal of Medical and Surgical Urology 2011; 4(4); 135.